-The European Union and Singapore share many common economic interests and their trade and investment relationship continues to go from strength to strength.
+The European Union and Singapore share many common economic interests and their trade and investment relationship continues to grow in strength.
 Singapore is a key partner for the EU in the dynamic and fast-growing ASEAN region.
 As well as being a major partner in trade in goods, the EU continues to be Singapore’s largest trading partner in services and the most significant source of Foreign Direct Investment (FDI) for Singapore.

 The text of the Agreement was initialled on 20 September 2013 and is available here.
-The impact of this agreement is not only limited to bilateral relations: as the first of a series of FTAs the EU is negotiating with ASEAN countries, it will help foster greater regional integration in Southeast Asia and bring the two regions closer together.
-For a more comprehensive overview of the economic impact of the FTA, please see the recent analysis prepared by DG Trade here .
+The impact of this agreement is not only limited to bilateral relations: as the first in a series of FTAs the EU is negotiating with ASEAN countries, it will help foster greater regional integration in Southeast Asia and bring the two regions closer together.
+For a more comprehensive overview of the economic impact of the EUSFTA, please see the analysis prepared by DG Trade here .

 Trade in Goods